John Money: Career and views

-Money proposed and developed several theories and related terminology, including gender identity, gender role, gender-identity/role and lovemap.
-He popularised the term paraphilia (appearing in the DSM-III, which would later replace perversions) and introduced the term sexual orientation in place of sexual preference, arguing that attraction is not necessarily a matter of free choice.
+Money proposed and developed several theories related to the topics of gender identity and gender roles, and coined terms like gender role and lovemap.
+He popularized the term paraphilia (appearing in the DSM-III, which would later replace perversions) and introduced the term sexual orientation in place of sexual preference, arguing that attraction is not necessarily a matter of free choice.
+Although often misattributed to him, Money did not coin the term 'gender identity.